Transaction Retry Architecture With Retry Coordinator

 -9,223,372,036,854,775,808 → 9,223,372,036,854,775,807

-The below diagram illustrates how the retry-nodes are assigned non-overlapping segments of the token ring.
-There are 4 retry-nodes in this example, each responsible for a distinct quarter of the token space:
+The diagram below illustrates how Retry-Nodes are assigned non-overlapping segments of the token ring.
+In this example there are 4 Retry-Nodes, each responsible for a distinct quarter of the token space:

 -